polsommer/SWG-RPI-Cluster/README.md

 script is safe to rerun whenever you add or rebuild a node.

 ### 2) Initialize the swarm (manager)
-On `pi-manager` (swap in your preferred advertise IP if needed; the examples below use `192.168.88.7`):
+Run **only on `pi-manager`**.
+Swap in your advertise IP if different (example below uses `192.168.88.7`):

 ```bash
 sudo bash scripts/init-swarm.sh 192.168.88.7
 ```

-You’ll see **manager** and **worker** join tokens plus the advertise address used.
-The script also builds and auto-deploys the web control module on the manager so the dashboard is ready at `http://<manager-ip>:8081` as soon as the swarm comes online.
+The command prints fresh **manager** and **worker** join tokens plus the advertise address.
+It also builds and deploys the web control module so the dashboard is ready at `http://<manager-ip>:8081` immediately.
 If the node already belongs to a swarm, the script exits with the current membership details instead of reinitializing.

 ### 3) Join the workers
-On `pi-worker1` and `pi-worker2`, supply the worker token and manager IP:
+Run on `pi-worker1` and `pi-worker2` using the worker token from step 2:

 ```bash
 sudo bash scripts/join-swarm.sh 192.168.88.7 SWMTKN-1-...